freebasic/fbc/FreeBASIC/readme.txt

       EXTERN "c++"
         NAMESPACE cpp
-          DECLARE FUNCTION sum ( BYVAL a AS INTEGER, _ BYVAL b AS INTEGER ) AS INTEGER END NAMESPACE
+          DECLARE FUNCTION sum ( a AS INTEGER, _ b AS INTEGER ) AS INTEGER
+        END NAMESPACE
       END EXTERN